cyberbotics/webots/docs/discord/technical-questions.md

 But it's still the end point of the slider joint (when I move the slider joint, the "robotic arm" floating stop to float and moves accordingly to the joint)

-The unexpected behavior is that there seems to be "no constraint" on the Z axis : when a force is applied to the robotic arm, it just "kind off" seperate itself from the rest of the solid
+The unexpected behavior is that there seems to be "no constraint" on the z-axis : when a force is applied to the robotic arm, it just "kind off" seperate itself from the rest of the solid

 and I put a robot (sample robot, abb I think) on the "end connector"